Ranger Bees owners plan to expand business

 “We enjoy what we do.
 It’s like all other farming; it just becomes second-nature to you,” she said.

-Along with bee sales and selling honey, she said the business makes its profit from pollinating crops for growers, whether it be watermelons, cantaloupe, pumpkins, almonds, or anything else growers need pollinated.
+Along with bee sales and selling honey, she said the business makes its profit from pollinating crops for growers, whether it be watermelons, cantaloupe, pumpkins, almonds, or anything else growers need to be pollinated.

 According to Tiphani Simpson, the bees are sent to California in late-January, where they will stay until March to pollinate almonds.